4.1. LwM2M Client Logic

 • MAX_TRANSMIT_WAIT is a CoAP-defined transmission parameter that represents the maximum expected time to complete a confirmable message exchange.
 Check the CoAP specification for more details.

-• If lifetime (/1/x/1) equals 0, timeout is infinite - in result, the client will not send Update messages.
+• If lifetime (/1/x/1) equals 0, timeout is infinite and no Update is sent.

-• If list of objects or object instances changes, the Update message with the new list is sent immediately.
+• If list of objects or object instances changes, sends an immediate Update.

 • Handles Notification and LwM2M Send messages.

-• If queue mode is enabled, the client enters the Queue Mode state after timeout expiration.
+• If queue mode is enabled, transitions to Queue Mode state after the timeout expires.
 Stage transition is followed by connection closure.

 Note

 LwM2M allows only one message exchange at a time.
-Large payload transfers will therefore block other requests until completion.
-For this reason, using the Pull mode for Firmware-over-the-Air (FOTA) updates is recommended.
-Unlike Push mode, Pull mode transfers firmware over a separate connection, avoiding interference with other operations such as Update messages or notifications.
+Large payloads may block other messages.
+To avoid blocking during FOTA, use Pull mode instead of Push, as Pull mode uses a separate connection, avoiding interference with other operations such as `Update` messages or notifications.

 See Queue Mode for more details.